 Check Price at UPLIFT Desk →

-The V2 Commercial (as opposed to the standard V2) uses commercial-grade 3-stage legs with dual motors in each leg.
-At 355 lbs capacity and a 21.6” minimum height, it handles everything from ultra-low sitting configurations to aggressive standing positions.
-The minimum height of 21.6” is the lowest in this roundup, which matters if you ever want to lower the desk significantly for console gaming from a couch setup.
+The V2 Commercial uses 3-stage legs with dual motors in each leg.
+At 355 lbs capacity and a 21.6” minimum height — lowest in this roundup — it handles everything from ultra-low sitting configurations to aggressive standing positions.
+The 45+ accessory ecosystem means you can add monitor arms, keyboard trays, cable management systems, and under-desk drawers without buying from a different brand.

 The downside is price creep.
-The $659 starting price looks attractive, but by the time you add a desktop top, a cable management tray, and maybe a monitor arm, you’re past $1,000.
-The Magnus Pro looks more expensive but comes complete.
+The $659 starting price looks attractive, but add a desktop top, cable management tray, and a monitor arm and you’re past $1,000.
+The Magnus Pro XL at $949 looks expensive but arrives more complete.

-Uplift sells primarily direct through their website — there’s no complete desk with top available on Amazon.
+Uplift sells primarily direct — no complete desk on Amazon.
 Delivery takes longer than Prime shipping.

-Best for: Gamers making a long-term investment in their workspace.
-The 15-year warranty means this is likely the last standing desk you’ll buy.
+Who should buy this: Gamers making a long-term workspace investment.
+The 15-year warranty makes this likely the last standing desk you’ll buy.

 4ERGO COLLECT Gaming Electric Standing Desk